American Airlines buys stake in China Southern Airlines

 Regulators in both China and the United States are reluctant to allow large foreign ownership stakes or management control of their airlines.

-China Southern is the biggest of China's three major state-owned carriers by passenger volume, but is known for sometimes haphazard service, with flights delayed or canceled with little notice.
+China Southern, headquartered in Guangzhou, near Hong Kong, is China's biggest carrier by passenger volume but is known for sometimes haphazard service, with flights delayed or canceled with little notice.

 China Southern says it operates more than 2,000 flights a day to 224 destinations in 40 countries and regions in Asia, Europe, North America and Africa.
 It says it carried 115 million passengers in 2016.